google/styleguide/pyguide.md

         A sequence of strings representing the key of each table row to fetch.
 String keys will be UTF-8 encoded.
       require_all_keys:
-        Optional; If require_all_keys is True only rows with values set for all keys will be returned.
+        If True only rows with values set for all keys will be returned.

     Returns:
       A dict mapping keys to the corresponding table row data